 O’ahu is a shopper’s delight, with trendy and high-end retailers offering the latest apparel, jewelry and lots more.
 Ward Centers spans several city blocks from Kewalo Basin to Ala Moana Beach Park in Honolulu.
 It features several different shopping complexes with everything from native books and psychic readings to chic clothing boutiques.
 Waikele Premium Outlets… Continue »

 Life on O’ahu’s North Shore is centered around a lively surf town with a colorful past.
-Once the playground of Hawaiian royalty, Hale’iwa gained celebrity as the location of the television hit “Baywatch.”
-However, the big winter waves that roll into the town’s nearby beaches are the major… Continue »
+Once the playground of Hawaiian royalty, Hale’iwa is a picture of the past, with rustic buildings set against the backdrop of picturesque beaches.
+In fact, it is these very beaches and their big winter waves that are the major… Continue »

 Honolulu, like many great cities, developed around a harbor; in fact, hono means “bay” and lulu means “calm” in Hawaiian.
 Today, the Aloha Tower and Honolulu Harbor bring to mind a time when Honolulu was known as the “Crossroads of the Pacific,” filled with ships from lands far and wide—first from explorers, then merchants, and… Continue »

 Sometimes it’s nice to kick back and enjoy a show, no matter if you’re on Broadway or in tropical paradise.
 Here are a few options if you’re in the mood to do just that: The Society of Seven (SOS) has been headlining its show at the Outrigger Main Showroom since 1969 and continues to pour… Continue »